GermanCoding/jellyfin-server-sync/README.md

 ### Warning: Alpha stage.
 This project is currently in alpha phase of development.
 Things are not stable yet.

+## Warning: This plugin does not work with official versions of Jellyfin, due to limitations in Jellyfin's code.
+Instead it requires a custom build of Jellyfin adjusted for my needs that can be found here: https://github.com/GermanCoding/jellyfin

 ## Description

 This is a plugin for Jellyfin that synchronizes user data between two jellyfin instances.
 The idea is that if you watch a movie on server A, it's also marked as seen on server B.